dougyb83/minesweeper/TESTING.md

   ![screenshot](documentation/bugs/bug01.png)

   - This was caused after clicking a tile that contained a blank space.
 When a blank space is found the `checkSurroundingTiles()` function then searches the 8 tiles around the clicked tile.
 Any of those 8 subsequent tiles found to also be blank then have the same logic passed on them.
-This created an infinite loop because once a blank was found and revealed there was no logic in place to stop the function checking the same tiles again.
+This created an infinite loop because once a blank was found and revealed there was no logic in place to stop the function from checking the same tiles again.
   - To fix this, I added a class of 'clicked' to every tile div that had been either clicked by the user or revealed by the function.
 Then adding this line of code `if (tile.classList.contains("clicked")) {   return;   }` to the `checkTile()` function which ends the search if the tile has this class.
-- Last square on the board grid was not forming correctly.
+- The last square on the board grid was not forming correctly.

   ![screenshot](documentation/bugs/bug02-1.png)
   ![screenshot](documentation/bugs/bug02.png)

   - To fix this, I used dev tools to discover that the last div was not having the width and height attributes applied to it (pictured).
-I then found that one of my jQuery statements was trying to apply the attributes to the div before the div was actually created.
+I then found that one of my jQuery statements was trying to apply the attributes to the div before the div had been created.
   - To fix this, I simply moved the jQuery statement to the end of the `createGrid()` function and after the creation of the div.
 - Incorrect quantity of mines being generated.

   ![screenshot](documentation/bugs/bug03.png)
   ![screenshot](documentation/bugs/bug03-1.png)

   - After using dev tools I discovered that the `randomIndex` within the `setMines()` function was generating multiples of the same index.
-This meant that mines were being placed more than once in the same index resulting in less mines actually being generated.
+This meant that mines were being placed more than once in the same index resulting in fewer mines actually being generated.
   - To fix this, I added a while loop after the randonIndex had been created.
 This while loop checks if the random index has already been used, if it has then a new randomIndex is generated.
 - Timer would increase at an erratic rate.

   ![screenshot](documentation/bugs/bug04.png)
   ![screenshot](documentation/bugs/bug04-1.png)

-  - This occured when more than one tile was clicked before the timer reached a value higher than '0'.
-As seen in the code snippet above if the timer was equal to '0' then a new interval was created. so each time a tile was clciked and the timer was '0' multiple interval timers became active.
+  - This occurred when more than one tile was clicked before the timer reached a value higher than '0'.
+As seen in the code snippet above if the timer was equal to '0' then a new interval was created. so each time a tile was clicked and the timer was '0' multiple interval timers became active.
   - To fix this, I had the timer immediately change to '1' once a tile was clicked (see below).

   ![screenshot](documentation/bugs/bug04-2.png)
-- Modal displays that user has won the game when game is lost.
+- Modal displays that the user has won the game when thr game is lost.

   ![screenshot](documentation/bugs/bug05.png)

   - To fix this, I added a return statement after `gameOver()` is called within the `tileClick()` function.
 This halted the tileClick() function from running any logic statements after that point, including the statement that allows the modal to be shown.
-- Incorrect quantity of mines being generated (2nd occurance).
+- Incorrect quantity of mines being generated (2nd occurrence).

   ![screenshot](documentation/bugs/bug06.png)
   ![screenshot](documentation/bugs/bug06-1.png)

   - This bug was found for a second time after making changes to the `setMines()` function so that it would return an array rather than push items one at a time to the global `mineLocation` array.
-On further inspection I found that I had not changed the array name within the while loop, from `mineLocation` to `tempMineArr`.
+On further inspection, I found that I had not changed the array name within the while loop, from `mineLocation` to `tempMineArr`.
 When logging `mineLocation` to the console we can see that there are duplicate cell id's.
-In this case the id of '3-7' was duplicated.
+In this case, the id of '3-7' was duplicated.
 Here we can also see the `instantWin()` function being used to debug (see console on the screenshot).
   - To fix this, `mineLocation` within the while loop was changed to `tempMineArr`.
 The while loop then handles any duplicate entries.

 ## Unfixed Bugs